reidgs/TerraBot/README.md

   s <int>: set the simulated time speedup to the given value
   v: print the current sensor values
 ```
-Currently, the only run-time command is "q", which quits the agent.

 *Note that the interactive agent can be run concurrently with other agents, so that you can view sensor values or turn on/off actuators manually while your autonomous system is running (this should be used only during development, not during testing).*

 ## Simulator ##

-Since access to the actual greenhouse is somewhat limited, and things can take a long time, we have provided a simulator so that you can test your code before deploying it on the actual hardware.
+Since access to the actual greenhouse is somewhat limited, and growing plants can take a long time, we have provided a simulator so that you can test your code before deploying it on the actual hardware.

 The simulator uses the same ROS topics as, and works in a way almost identical to, the Arduino node.
 The code for your agent and the TerraBot node is the exact same
 as it would be on the Raspberry Pi.
 However, instead of having an Arduino node, the simulator comes with a